Namishkaushik/Data-Science/Python/Python Basics.md

     Output : 1

 - #### Exponential (**):
-    It means 'raise to the power of', it multiplies 'a' by itself ,'b' number of times
+    It means 'raise to the power of', i.e., 'a' raised to the power 'b'.
     ```python
     print(a ** b)
     ```